Home Fate Saghir

 Head of Sustainability, Mackenzie Investments

-Saghir moved onto strategy, mergers and acquisitions, and business development type roles, but it was when she moved into asset management through a previous firm that the concept and power of sustainability and responsible investing revealed themselves to her.
-At the time, many data providers were starting to build frameworks around how to assess companies’ financial risks, and Saghir learned more about the attributes and methodologies used.
+Saghir moved onto strategy and business development type roles, but it was when she moved into asset management that the concept and power of sustainability and responsible investing revealed themselves to her.
+At the time, market data providers were starting to build frameworks around how to assess financial risks arising from non-financial factors, and Saghir learned more about the attributes and methodologies used.

 This website uses cookies to improve your experience.
 We'll assume you're ok with this, but you can opt-out if you wish.
 Accept Read More